top of page

 • Take practical action for sustainable transformations in the personal, societal and political sphere

-Detailed learning objectives will be provided for each of the 28 classes.
-They have been customized for grade band level, with work done by the research team at Mission 4.7 Secretariat.
+Detailed learning objectives are provided for each of the 28 classes.
+Take a look at Lesson Plan Class 1 and Lesson Plan Class 2 for more information.
+The learning objectives have been customized for grade band level, with work done by the research team at Mission 4.7 Secretariat.

 Location Excerpts